susie-ku/causal_unlearning/README.md

 # Causal Machine Unlearning via Counterfactual World Modeling

-This repository turns the proposal in `ML808_Project-2.pdf` into a runnable PyTorch project.
-It implements the proposal's proof-of-concept on Colored MNIST:
+This repository implements the proof-of-concept on Colored MNIST:

 - `theta_0`: a baseline model trained in the observational world `w`
 - `theta_*`: an oracle retrained model trained from scratch in the intervened world `w'`
 - `theta_u`: a post-hoc unlearned model produced by fine-tuning `theta_0`

-The code follows the proposal's experimental structure:
+The code follows the experimental structure:

 1. Build Colored MNIST with a controllable color-label spuriosity.
 2. Train the baseline and oracle models.